- Ensure robust transportation funding that meets the needs of

 areas of the Sacramento region.

 - Support and lead efforts to test and pilot roadway

 mileage-based fees, in partnership with state, federal, and

-local agencies and private sector organizations.
+local agencies and private sector organizations, and, where

 - Support innovative education and transportation demand